rakutentech/BayesianExperiments.jl/docs/src/tutorials/type_s_error.md

 println("Ratio of new variant wins:", sum(winners .== "new") / 100)
 ```

-    Ratio of new variants wins:0.02
+    Ratio of new variant wins:0.02

 ## Sequential Experiment